Medical Laboratory Assistant Program

 Stenberg College works very closely with labs and community hospitals and strives at all times to maintain our reputation for providing relevant training and producing highly skilled graduates who are rapidly employed.

-In collaboration with Life Labs (Vancouver Island), Stenberg College is offering an online Medical Laboratory Assistant Program with Practicum placements at the Life Labs in: Victoria (and surrounding areas), Nanaimo, Duncan and Courtenay.
+Program Delivery: Stenberg College offers a classroom-based Program in Surrey, BC and in collaboration with Life Labs (Vancouver Island), Stenberg College is offering an online-based Program (Vancouver Island only) with Practicum placements at the Life Labs in: Victoria (and surrounding areas), Nanaimo, Duncan and Courtenay.

 Want to know more about this exciting field?
 Read on…

-The Stenberg College Medical Laboratory Assistant Program prepares graduates to:
+The Stenberg College Medical Laboratory Assistant Program prepares you to:

 |2||Qualify for registration and membership with the BCSLS.|